-We received an urgent call – could we take in a sweet fox who had been someone’s pet and now was abandoned?
+We received an urgent call—could we take in a sweet fox who had been someone’s pet and now was abandoned?
 He had been living alone in a locked cabin with food being thrown in sporadically, and the situation was no longer tenable.
-The exterminator was scheduled for the next day so he needed a home immediately.
-Many considerations. . . we had no room – but it was life or death.
+The exterminator was scheduled for the next day, so he needed a home immediately.
+We had no room, but it was life or death.
 We could try to put him in with our foxes Feather and Lightfoot and hope they got along.
-We would have to get permits as he was in Wyoming and he would be coming across state lines.
+We would have to get permits, as he was in Wyoming and would be coming across state lines.
 Could we get them quickly enough?
 The laws had recently changed in Idaho and everyone in all the relevant offices were still uncertain about what was needed, making it even more complicated and lengthy.
 But a warm-hearted woman in the Idaho Fish and Game office had just seen a beautiful young fox killed on the road and was determined that this one would have a chance.
-With an infected wisdom tooth, while waiting to see the dentist, she managed to pull it off.
+While waiting to see the dentist for an infected wisdom tooth, she managed to pull it off.
 Kindness.
 There are inspiring pockets of it in the world.

 His original owner called him Sionnach, Irish for fox.
 He had bought him for a pet, then abandoned him and his girlfriend, who did the best she could but was unprepared to take care of a wild animal she hadn’t asked for.